Meet Bob Jia: Biostatistician II (FSP)

 Janice You shares why she choose Parexel FSP.
 Find out which skills are needed in her role, what she enjoys the most, as well as what challenges her.

-Meet Kirill: Senior Director, FSP Biometrics
+Meet Kirill: Executive Director, FSP Biometrics